Economic history of Africa: The Bantu expansion

 Ordinarily, in the sparsely populated areas, this same period saw the expansion of the Bantu speaking peoples.
 The Bantu expansion began in Southern Cameroon around 4000 years ago.
 Bantu languages are spoken there today and there is archaeological evidence for incoming Neolithic farmers in Northern Gabon c.
 3800 BC.
-It is known that Bantu expansion was extremely rapid and massive, but its exact engine remains controversial.
+It is known that Bantu expansion was massive and extremely rapid, but its exact engine remains controversial.
 This period predated iron, which appears in the archaeological record by 2500 BC.

 One of the early expansions of Bantu was the migration of the Bubi to Fernando Po (Bioko).
 They were still using stone technology at first.
 The difficulties of cutting down the equatorial forest for farming have led to the suggestion that the primary expansion was along river valleys, a hypothesis supported by studies of fish names.
 Another factor may have been the arrival of southeast-Asian food crops, notably the AAB plantain, the cocoyam and the water-yam.
 Linguistic reconstructions suggest that the only livestock possessed by the proto-Bantu was the goat.
 Over the centuries the entire southern half of Africa was covered with the group, excluding only the Kalahari desert.
 Their expansion only ended relatively recently.
 In the year 1000, Arab traders described that the Bantu had not reached as far as Mozambique, and European settlers observed the Bantu expansion into South Africa under the Zulu and others, yet there's no archaeological evidence that supports their claims instead on the contrary the evidence indicates Bantu speakers's presence very much earlier by over 1800 years and over 1400 years before the first European settlement in the South African regions of Mozambique and South Africa respectively.

 The importation Bantu pastoralism reshaped the continent's economy.
 Sometime in the first millennium, an equally important change began as crops began to arrive from Southeast Asia.
 The Indian Ocean has always been far more open to trade than the turbulent Atlantic and Pacific.
 Traders could ride the monsoon winds west early in the year and return east on them later.
 It is guessed that these crops first arrived in Madagascar, which also adopted Southeast Asian languages, sometime between AD 300 and 800.
 From the island, the crops crossed to African Great Lakes region.
 They included many crops, the most important being the banana.